JupiterOne-Archives/docs-old/docs/questions/catalog.md

 ## Integration Questions

+- [aws] Was the root account user recently used to log in or access?
 - [aws] Is MFA enabled for the Account Root User for all my AWS accounts?
 - [aws] Are there root user access keys in use for any of my AWS accounts?
+- [aws] Is MFA enabled for all IAM users that have a console password?
+- [aws] Are there active IAM user access keys unused for more than 90 days?
+- [aws] Which IAM user has password older than 90 days?
+- [aws] Which IAM user has not logged in to the console in more than 90 days?
+- [aws] Which IAM user account has not been accessed in 90 days?
+- [aws] Which IAM user access keys are older than 90 days?
+- [aws] Are there inactive IAM user access keys?
+- [aws] IAM password policy should require at least one uppercase letter.
+- [aws] IAM password policy should require at least one lowercase letter.
+- [aws] IAM password policy should require at least one symbol.
+- [aws] IAM password policy should require at least one number.
+- [aws] IAM password policy should require minimum length of 14 characters.
+- [aws] IAM password policy should prevent reuse of the same password (for at least past 10 history).
+- [aws] IAM password policy should enforce password expiration within 90 days.
+- [aws] Are there IAM Users with inline policy directly attached?
+- [aws] Which IAM policies allow full admin access to any and all resources?
 - [aws] Find all the IAM user access keys in production AWS accounts.
 - [aws] Find all the SSH key pairs in production AWS accounts.
 - [aws] Are there SSH keys not in use?
 - [aws] Is there anything that connects to an external AWS account that is not part of my organization?
 - [aws] What Lambda functions are in my environment, and what triggers them?
 - [aws] How are my Lambda functions invoked?
+- [aws] List Lambda Functions by Runtime
 - [aws] Which Lambda functions are inside a VPC?
 - [aws] Which IAM roles are assigned which IAM policies?
 - [aws] Who has been assigned full Administrator access?